Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Mixed-Criticality RSMA (Stage 1)

 Problem \eqref{opt1} is not convex due to the non-convexity of the constraints \eqref{c_rate_constr} and \eqref{p_rate_constr}.
 However, we apply a successive convex approximation method together with fractional programming involving a quadratic transform \cite{shen2018fractional}.
 The convex approximation is derived following similar steps as in \cite{karacora2024intermittency}, which is omitted here for brevity.
 Finally, a locally optimal power allocation can be computed iteratively by means of a convex optimization solver such as CVX \cite{cvx}.

-In essence, Stage 1 enhances reliability for HC data by establishing multi-connectivity as a passive robustness measure.
-This mechanism operates continuously without needing failure detection, ensuring HC data can withstand outages.
-To save resources, this protection is limited to HC data, whereas LC data may experience frequent decoding failures, leading to packet buildup.
-In response, Stage 2 introduces active robustness to address LC transmission failures and prevent buffer overflow.
+In essence, Stage 1 improves reliability for HC data through continuous multi-connectivity, allowing the system to tolerate short-term disruptions without requiring failure detection or reconfiguration.
+To preserve efficiency, this protection is limited to HC data, while LC transmissions are more vulnerable to blockage-induced decoding failures, leading to queue buildup.
+In response, Stages 2 and 3 aim to prevent buffer overflow and maintain service continuity through AP cooperation.